jaraonthe-dot-net/ASB/doc/Implementing Custom Commands.md

 /register <name> <length> .group <groupName>
 ```

 A parameter can have **up to one** group.
-If a group has been assigned, then only [registers that belong to that group](Defining%20Registers.md#register-groups) can be used as argument for that parameter.
+If a group has been assigned, then only [registers or local variables that belong to that group](Defining%20Registers.md#register-groups) can be used as argument for that parameter.

-> [!NOTE]
-> As [local variables](#local-variables) cannot have a group assigned, it is impossible to invoke a command using a parameter group with a local variable as argument.

 Example: